Military history of the Cayman Islands: Colonial era

-In 1662, a new Governor to Jamaica, Lord Windsor, was given royal instructions to take charge of the Cayman Islands by means of planning and raising fortifications in Cayman.
+In 1662, the governor to Jamaica, Lord Windsor, was given royal instructions to take charge of the Cayman Islands by means of planning and raising fortifications in Cayman.
 Eventually, Fort George was built up around 1790.
 This is one of the earliest known military undertakings in the Cayman Islands.

 World War II

 During World War II, a company of the Jamaican Home Guard was established in Grand Cayman in 1942.
 The Home Guard consisted of 44 officers and men.

 Dobson Hall, the main barracks for the Home Guard in Cayman, was located in the capital George Town.

+HMS Cayman, a Royal Navy Colony-class frigate, was launched during World War II on 6 September 1943.
+It was named after the Cayman Islands.
+The ship was used for patrol and escort duty during the war.
+After the war the ship was sold for scrapping on 1 July 1947.

 The Cayman Company Home Guard was disbanded in 1945 after the war ended.

 During World War II, the United States Government made agreements with the United Kingdom Government to establish a United States Naval Station in Grand Cayman.
 As German U-Boat activity decreased during the war, the naval base was handed over to the United States Coast Guard in 1945.
 The United States Coast Guard Station in Cayman was also eventually disbanded sometime after World War II.